 As part of our spotlight on caregiving, we have begun a multi-part series featuring families who have or are currently participating in our Year of Sunshine.
 Caring for children with complex medical needs impacts caregivers’ emotional, mental, and physical health.
 These stories will shine the light on the unique challenges these families face so that communities can better provide empathy and practical support.
 We will also be hosting the Memphis premiere and virtual screening of the documentary, UNSEEN: How We’re Failing Parent Caregivers and Why It Matters.

-Candice and her husband of 22 years, Rodney, live in Fredericksburg, Virginia, with their children Sarah (16), Matthew and Joshua (14), Noah (10), and Hannah (8.)
-Rodney, who has served with the Marine Corps for 29 years, is stationed at Marine Corps Base Quantico, about an hour from their home.
+Candice and her husband of 22 years, Rodney, live in Virginia, with their children Sarah, Matthew and Joshua, Noah, and Hannah.
+Rodney has served with the Marine Corps for 29 years.

 Big sister Sarah is the creative artist of the family.
 She loves to crochet and is interested in studio art.
 A very bright teen, her life is complicated by an auditory processing disorder that can make understanding others challenging.